 Most public sector organisations and both public and non-public sector organisations who continue to receive public funding for staff are not expected to use the scheme, subject to a small number of exceptions dependent on circumstances;

 - Claims that are "abusive or otherwise contrary to the exceptional purposes of CJRS" cannot be made;

-- Records and calculations made in relation to claims must be kept for at least 5 years to allow HMRC to audit claims in future.
+- Records and calculations made in relation to claims must be kept until at least 30 June 2025 to allow HMRC to audit claims in future.

 How do you claim?

 - Claims are made via the online portal;

 To be eligible for the subsidy the original Direction states employers must have obtained the agreement of their employees in writing (which may be in electronic format such as email) that they will cease all work in relation to their employment, and keep a record of this.
 This appeared to contradict the Guidance which says employees need not provide a written response to their employers written notification of furlough.
 However, the further Treasury Direction removes the requirement for agreement in writing, instead stating the agreement between employer and employee must specify "the main terms and conditions upon which the employee will cease all work in relation to their employment".
 The agreement must also be incorporated (expressly or impliedly) into the employee's contract, be made or confirmed in writing by the employer and a record kept of it until at least 30 June 2025;